reflectoring/reflectoring.github.io/content/blog/2023/2023-09-04-nodejs-rate-limiter.md

 However, the `express-rate-limit` package simplifies the procedure for adding rate limiting to our demo application, enabling effective resource access management without the need for extensive custom development.

-It uses a sliding window algorithm to evenly distribute requests.
-By default, it identifies users based on their IP addresses `req.ip`, extracted from the `req` object.
-This `req` object holds essential information about incoming HTTP requests.
+By default, `express-rate-limit` identifies users based on their IP addresses `req.ip`, extracted from the `req` object.
+The `req` object holds essential information about incoming HTTP requests.

 `express-rate-limit` gives us the option to configure our window size and set the maximum number of requests allowed within that window.